 11. 1 on ground floor.

-2 lounges, bar, restaurant, free Wi-Fi, in-room TV (Freeview), wedding facilities, 1½-acre grounds, access to nearby gym and golf, unsuitable for disabled.
+lounge, bar, restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 1 1/2 -acre grounds, private car park, access to nearby gym and golf, public areas wheelchair accessible.

 not under 12.